So many terms, and often some confusion around these terms within the Telecoms industry.

 M2M (GSMA SGP.01/.02): targeting M2M devices and applicable to non-end-user interactive environments.
 Here, profiles are pushed from the MNO.
 This standard was never widely adopted by MNO's due to cost and technical limitations.

 3. Consumer (GSMA SGP.21/.22): Targeting Consumer devices (e.g., smartphones, tablets, wearables).
-In this case, profiles are manually pulled by the user (often using a QR code) and is not practical for IoT deployments.
+In this case, profiles are manually pulled by the user (often using a QR code or app) and is not practical for IoT deployments.
+This is often used by travel SIM providers.

-Once the “IoT” SGP.31/.32 standard (based on the “old” Consumer eSIM standard) displaces the existing M2M standard, large-scale deployment of eSIM/iSIM in IoT deployments will become practically possible.
+Once the “IoT” SGP.32 standard displaces the existing M2M standard, large-scale deployment of eSIM/iSIM in IoT deployments will become practically possible.
 For this to happen, the ecosystem needs to mature and develop so that GSMA certified devices, SIMs and RSP systems become readily available and in addition, local network operators making eSIM profiles readily available at reasonable prices.

 Status of eSIM functionality in South Africa

-Networks in South Africa (Vodacom, MTN, Telkom) only support eSIMs installed in a set list of consumer devices.
-These eSIMs can be managed on SIMcontrol.
+Networks in South Africa (Vodacom, MTN, Telkom) only support consumer (SGP.21/22) eSIMs in approved devices.
+These eSIMs can be supplied and managed on SIMcontrol.

 They need to be programmed/activated manually on the device (not Over The Air), typically by using an app or scanning a QR code.
-The devices need to be on the list of allowed eSIM devices for each network.
 It is not currently possible to activate eSIMs on many IoT devices remotely.
-This will be possible once the new SGP.31/.32 standard is adopted.
+This will be possible once the new SGP.31/.32 standard is adopted by local network operators.
 So for IoT devices, no local remote eSIM activation support is available yet on South African networks.

-Contact us for Multi-IMSI options and data rates.
+--> Contact us for Multi-IMSI roaming options and data rates.

 What is an iSIM?